jojuicenbl/space-is-the-place/README.md

 PORT=3000
 ```

-### 4. Obtain Discogs API credentials
+### 4. Set up Discogs Developer Application

-1. Create a Discogs account at [discogs.com](https://www.discogs.com/)
+1. Create a Discogs account at [discogs.com](https://www.discogs.com/) if you don't have one
 2. Go to Settings > Developers
-3. Generate a personal access token
-4. Add items to your collection if you haven't already
+3. Click "Create an Application"
+4. Fill in the application details:
+   - **Application Name**: Space is the Place (or your preferred name)
+   - **Application Description**: Vinyl collection browser
+   - **Callback URL**: `http://localhost:3000/auth/callback` (for local development)
+5. Once created, copy your **Consumer Key** and **Consumer Secret** to the `.env` file
+6. Generate a strong random string for `SESSION_SECRET` (e.g., using `openssl rand -hex 32`)

+**Note**: Each user will authenticate with their own Discogs account when they first visit the application.
+They don't need developer credentials, just a regular Discogs account with a collection.

 ## Development